ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-mppic.md

 | `bool` | false   |

 Description
-:   Whether to consider the robot’s footprint when validating the trajectory.
+:   Whether to consider the robot's footprint when validating the trajectory.
 Else, will use the center point cost of a circular robot

 ## Constraint Critic